Witek3023/Fedora-Post-Installation-Tips/docs/source/personal.rst

 3. **Manage Thermald Service**

-To start the thermald service:
+To enable the thermald service:

 .. code-block:: bash

+    sudo systemctl enable thermald.service
     sudo systemctl start thermald.service

 To get the status of the thermald service: